emanuele232/Vagrant-Docker-swarm-setup/README.md

 - vagrant
   - vagrant plugins *vagrant-disksize* (vagrant hostupdater is reccomended)

+## ssh config
+I used a config file for ssh to ease tge connection to the vms

+  # For vagrant virtual machines
+  Host 192.168.33.* *.myapp.dev
+  StrictHostKeyChecking no
+  UserKnownHostsFile=/dev/null
+  User root
+  LogLevel ERROR

+This allows to connect as root by default when connecting through ssh (ansible) and disable ssh checks on the hosts.

 ## Usage
 The usage consist in creating the virtual machines with